MarcusWolschon/osmeditor4android/documentation/docs/index.md

 #### Legal

 __OpenStreetMap__ and the magnifying glass logo are trademarks of the OpenStreetMap Foundation.
 The Vespucci app is not endorsed by or affiliated with the OpenStreetMap Foundation.

+__Mapillary__ is a trademark of Mapillary AB, Sweden.
+The Vespucci app is not endorsed by or affiliated with Mapillary AB.